Italian GP Qualifying: Charles Leclerc beats Lewis Hamilton before bizarre end at Monza

 Charles Leclerc claimed Italian GP pole position for Ferrari from Lewis Hamilton - but the end to qualifying was overshadowed by a "shambolic" final lap when most drivers ran out of time to set a lap.

-With teams desperate to leave their final Q3 laps as late as possible, and position their cars to gain slipstreams on F1's fastest circuit, drivers did not initially push on their out laps and bunched up, eventually running out of time.
+With teams desperate to leave their final Q3 laps as late as possible, and position their cars to gain slipstreams on F1's fastest circuit, a bizarre game of brinksmanship developed.

+Drivers left the pit lane with less than two minutes of the session remaining but then bunched up out of the first chicane, with nine of the 10 drivers eventually running out of time to complete the lap and start another one.

 Only McLaren's Carlos Sainz was able to complete a final lap.